 Promoting Healthy Eating Habits

 Healthy eating habits are very important and reduce the risk for chronic and severe health problems such as diabetes, cancer, and heart disease.
 Cutting down on sugar, for example, helps avoid liver problems such as fatty liver.
 Products high in sugar are loaded with empty calories and are empty of nutritional value.
 Foods that are low in carbs are also healthy because they contribute to reduction of triglycerides and lower the risk for hypertension.
 A balanced low carb menu combines healthy fats, lean protein, foods high in omega-3 fatty acids, and seasonal, fresh vegetables.
 This is one way to fight obesity and lose weight in a healthy way.
-The diet emphasizes healthy foods such as poultry, fish, shellfish, dairies, whole grain bread, and low carb vegetables and recommends avoiding starchy vegetables and foods high in simple carbohydrates.
+The diet emphasizes healthy foods and recipes such as poultry, fish, shellfish, dairies, whole grain bread, and low carb vegetables and recommends avoiding starchy vegetables and foods high in simple carbohydrates.

 Research shows that the current dietary practices of First Nations communities pose major health risks.
 Traditionally Aboriginal peoples in Canada subsisted on foods from agriculture, gathering, trapping, and hunting in various combinations.
 This means that they had a diverse and healthy diet consisting of foods from land and water.
 Today many of them consume foods that contain key micronutrients provided by low carb foods (http://lowcarbfoods.org).
 Many health-related problems that plague Aboriginal peoples are related to their dietary practices.
 These include heart disease, dental caries, anemia, and others.
 The problem is aggravated by the fact that many people are reluctant to accept suggestions and recommendations from non-Aboriginal healthcare professionals.
 In some communities in Quebec, for example, overweight is considered a sign of wellbeing, strength, and robustness.
 At the same time, access to nutritious, healthy, and affordable food is the key to good health.
 Poor quality food and shortages contribute to serious diseases in low-income communities.
 Food insecurity is also a serious problem and is commonplace in some communities.
 Given the reluctance of some community members to follow advice by non-indigenous healthcare providers and the current dietary patterns, cooperating with Aboriginal healthcare providers and explaining the benefits of healthy, non-processed, low-carb foods, may be of help.